-Today, we’re bombarded by so many unremarkable ads that we forget just how creative advertisers can be.
+Today, we’re bombarded by so many unremarkable ads that we forget just how creative advertising can be.
 In defense of creatives, it’s understandable.
 A plain-Jane ad will often do the job as well as something more expensive, time-consuming, and thought-out.
 When resources are scarce and campaigns plenty, the main goal of copywriters and designers is to communicate a USP efficiently.

 But there are teams with a little extra: a little extra time, a little extra budget, a little extra creative juice.
 From them come creative advertising ideas that can stir emotion and change perception — even make you forget you’re looking at an ad.